ottacom/saltstack_ipa_vault/README.md

 ### Important:
 ***We are not going to configure PGP WITHOUT protecting the PGP key with a password like  the standard configuration  suggested from the salt-stack doc https://docs.saltproject.io/en/latest/ref/renderers/all/salt.renderers.gpg.html***

-# Focused on the security
+# Focus on the security
 In order to decrypt the secret there are at least 6 conditions to satisfy (I guess it's good enough:-) :
 1. The Salt-stack master or minion (it depends on your setup) must be enrolled into FreeIpa
 2. You need a service account who has a view on the FreeIpa Vault